neeraj742/Technophile-Bud-Task-1/README.md

-This is Task 1 of Technophile Bud .
+This is Task 1 of Technophile Bud Internship .
 The task is to create a landing page of a website